The Buyer Report

 What's not

 The lead-acid battery will die if you store it uncharged.
 This is the #1 support call for this product.
 Lead-acid batteries self-discharge and sulfate in cold storage — skip the pre-winter charge and it won't hold a charge by spring.
-An $80 to $100 replacement is the consequence.
+An $80–100 replacement is the consequence.
 The fix is 10 minutes, but you have to know to do it.

 33-plus pounds when full is real weight.
 Manageable for most people across a morning of yard work — the double-padded straps help — but not for everyone.
 If carrying that load is a concern, the HD4000 Pro Cart (same tank and motor on a wheeled frame) is the right move.